AdeIfeh/Postman-Collections/README.md

 **Postman**: For endpoint testing and validations.

-**Newman**: To automate test execution via CLI for CI/CD pipelines.
+**Postman**: To automate test execution via CLI for CI/CD pipelines.

 **Key Focus Areas**